PJ-Huang-2/movieList_nodeJs/README.md

 Enter the nodemon app.js command in Terminal

-5. Import seed files

-Find the Seeder.js file in Terminal
-Execute node models/seeds/Seeder.js to import user and restaurant data

-When terminal displays the following words, it indicates that the seed data has been added to the database.
-Press ctrl + c to end the execution

-Mongodb is connected!
-User and Restaurant data get done!

-6. Start the server and execute the app.js file
+5. Start the server and execute the app.js file

 nodemon app.js

-7. If the following message is displayed in terminal, the server is successfully connected to the database
+6. If the following message is displayed in terminal, the server is successfully connected to the database

 The Express server is running on http://localhost:3000 Mongodb is connected!